scribu/wp-front-end-editor/readme.txt

 * nicEdit button management from the admin
 * new editable field: term description
 * removed "Reset the post date on each edit" option

-= 1.8.1 =
-* more robust widget editing
-* assign unique id to editor content

 = 1.8 =
 * added tooltip